georgeus19/klofan-docs/website/docs/concepts/design/data-representation.md

 then done by this component and consumers need only to call the factory methods to create desired transformations objects.

-These components are shown in .
+These components are shown in the picture below.
 Unsuprisingly, Transform is needs to access schema and instances to create their transformation and both Schema and Instances are loaded from a tree structure that is created by Parse.
 Instances does not include the structure of the structured data